denten-books/plain-text/3-projection.md

 "receiver of instructions," who are placed in a binary and opposing relation ("negative" but without "resistance") to the idea of the divine.

-Contrary to the intubation that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
+Contrary to the intuition that would associate the discrete view of the universe with determinism and its consequent threat to the idea of free will, the telegraph spiritualists instead associate determinism with continuity.
 Witness George Dole writing in his *Philosophy of Creation*: